BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 5
 - This chapter opens in the bar, this is a chance to establish what the bar looks like and layer in more description.
 ### Chapter 6
+- The opening of this chapter is the p